 It is routine procedure for all children under the age of two years, who have suffered a head injury to be seen at GOSH by a social worker, consultant neurologist and ophthalmologist as well as having routine bloods and x-rays of the whole skeleton.

-This allows us to see any fractures in a child’s skull.
-The child has to lie still for a few moments while the x-ray is taken.
+- X-rays allow us to see any fractures in your child’s skull.
+Your child will have to lie still for a few moments while the x-ray is taken.

-This shows us a cross section of a child’s brain and allows us to see any injured areas.
-The child will have to lie still for about a minute on a narrow bed that slides into a scanner.
+- Computerised tomography (CT) scans show us a cross section of your child’s brain and allows us to see any injured areas.
+Your child will have to lie still for about a minute on a narrow bed that slides into a scanner.
 The machine is slightly noisy.
-Sometimes we need to inject a dye into the child’s bloodstream via a cannula to give us a clearer picture, but this is not always the case.
+Sometimes we need to inject a dye into your child’s bloodstream via a cannula to give us a clearer picture, but this is not always the case.

-This is similar to a CT scan but it is very noisy and can take up to two hours, so if the child needs an MRI scan he or she will probably be sedated or given a general anaesthetic.
-An MRI scan gives us a highly detailed, multilayered picture of the brain.
+- Magnetic resonance imaging (MRI) scans are similar to a CT scan but it is very noisy and can take up to two hours, so if your child needs an MRI scan they will probably be sedated or given a general anaesthetic.
+An MRI scan gives us a highly detailed, multi-layered picture of the brain.
 It is not always needed in the early stages of a head injury.

-This involves the insertion of a fibre optic sensor onto the surface of the brain or dura.
-The sensor is attached to a monitor that allows us to see the pressure caused by any swelling within the child’s skull.
-The sensor is put in while the infant is sedated or under general anaesthetic and can remain in place for a number of days.
-It can usually be taken out without causing much discomfort but sometimes the child will need to be sedated.
+- Intra cranial pressure (ICP) monitoring involves the insertion of a fibre optic sensor onto the surface of the brain or dura.
+The sensor is attached to a monitor that allows us to see the pressure caused by any swelling within your child’s skull.
+The sensor is put in while your child is sedated or under general anaesthetic and can remain in place for a number of days.
+It can usually be taken out without causing your child much discomfort but sometimes they will need to be sedated.

-This detects and records electrical signals between nerve cells in the brain.
+- An electroencephalogram (EEG) detects and records electrical signals between nerve cells in the brain.
 It helps to assess brain activity and detect signs of seizures.
 An EEG can be done on the ward.
-Up to 20 leads are attached to the child’s scalp using a transparent sticky gel.
+Up to 20 leads are attached to your child’s scalp using a transparent sticky gel.
 The signals are transmitted to a computer that records them as waves on a sheet of paper.
 This test takes between 30 minutes and an hour.

-A child may be given medicines such as steroids or diuretics to help reduce swelling.
+Your child may be given medicines such as steroids or diuretics to help reduce swelling.
 They may also be given medicines to maintain their blood pressure at a certain level to help reduce the complications caused by raised intra cranial pressure.
-The nurses or doctors caring for the child will fully explain the action and side effects of any medicines used.
+The nurses or doctors caring for your child will explain the action and side effects of any medicines used fully to you.

 Removal of blood clots

-Surgery may be needed to remove any blood clots that have formed in a child’s brain.
+Surgery may be needed to remove any blood clots that have formed in your child’s brain.
 If surgery is not carried out, the body usually reabsorbs them over time.